Food Business Registration

 If you are looking to buy an existing registered food business, we strongly recommend you obtain a pre-sale inspection report from Council before you buy the food business.

+We offer a pre-sale inspection service.
 This service includes an inspection of the food premises by our Environmental Health Officers, and a report that details any non-compliant items with the Food Act 1984.
-See Guidance on Structural Standards for Food Premises for more information.

 You also need to get written consent from the current proprietor to release the inspection report.